-The Finnish brother-sister duo Pole Siblings are back with new single ‘Weekend Visit’, out November 23 on Strangers Candy.
+The Finnish brother-sister duo Pole Siblings are back with new single ‘Låser in mig’, out November 5 on Strangers Candy.

 After living apart for nearly 10 years, Johan and Sofia Stolpe came together when both of them found love on the other side of the Baltic Sea and moved to Sweden almost simultaneously.
 They started a band together as an outlet for processing their mutual history as well as creating a necessary way to stay connected to their homeland.
 Love came and went, but both of them decided to stay in Sweden and they are now living just a block away from each other in the small town of Falun in the Dalarna region.